-Today, I am going to talk to you about Kalita, a Japanese company that is one of the leaders of the coffee industry.
+Today, I am going to talk to you about Kalita, a Japanese company that is one of the leaders in the coffee industry.
 The Kalita products are preferred by many industry professionals around the world as the company always strives for innovation and quality.

 Let’s have a look at some of its most popular products and explore why one of them has taken the world by storm and has helped many industry professionals win coffee competitions due to its smart design.